NXT TakeOver: In Your House (2020): Preliminary matches

 In the penultimate match, Tommaso Ciampa faced Karrion Kross, who was accompanied to the ring by Scarlett.
 Ciampa struck with hard strikes to the head, Kross sold it a bit and Kross hit a full extension kick to the head.
 Kross delivered an overhead suplex across the ring.
 Ciampa struck with another hard kick, then a clothesline over the top to the floor and Kross followed him out of the ring.
 Kross picked up Ciampa and sent him back first into the edge of the ring apron.
 Back in the ring, Kross delivered another belly-to-belly suplex across the ring.
 Kross continued the attack with another belly-to-belly suplex across the ring as he smiled at the violence he was causing.
 Kross delivered repeated knees to the face against the turnbuckle.
 Kross dared Ciampa to hit him, then Kross hit a Northern Lights Suplex into a clothesline.
 Ciampa responded with hard chops and strikes to the face, then a kick that sent Kross out of the ring.
 Kross was on the apron and Ciampa hit Widow's Bell for a two count.
 Ciampa struck with a running knee to the face, then another running knee to the face, but Kross blocked a move from Ciampa.
 Kross would put Ciampa on his shoulders and hit a Doomsday Saito.
 Kross would then apply the Kross Jacket.
 Ciampa passed out, giving the win to Kross by technical submission.

 Main event

 In the main event, Charlotte Flair defended the NXT Women's Championship against Io Shirai and Rhea Ripley in a triple threat match.
 In the climax, Flair performed a Spear on Ripley and then applied the Figure Eight submission on her.
 During this, Shirai performed a moonsault on Ripley from the top rope and pinned Ripley to win the title while Flair was tied up with the submission.
 The show ended with Shirai embracing with her newly won title belt as streamers and confetti filled the arena.

 Aftermath

 The 2020 TakeOver: In Your House would be the first in a subseries of TakeOvers titled TakeOver: In Your House.
 The second event was also held in June.
-The TakeOver series was discontinued in late 2021, but In Your House continued on as NXT's annual June event before it was discontinued in 2023.
+The TakeOver series was discontinued in late 2021, but one further In Your House for NXT was held in June 2022.